Open Data Hub logo

 1. From the Open Data Hub dashboard, click Model Serving.

-4. Depending on what action you want to perform with the model (and if the model supports that action), add one of the following paths to the end of the inference endpoint URL:
+2. Depending on what action you want to perform with the model (and if the model supports that action), copy the inference endpoint and then add a path to the end of the URL.

-5. Use the endpoints to make API requests to your deployed model, as shown in the following example commands:
+3. Use the endpoint to make API requests to your deployed model.

 Configuring monitoring for the single-model serving platform